encukou/slides/notes-talk.md

   Fedora's package descriptions usually are a few paragraphs at most;
   on PyPI people put README files with CI badges and changelogs.

+  But if that's the only thing a Fedora packager needs to edit to make a first-class Fedora package, we'll be happy.

 ### Back to big picture